BayCEER/python-bayeosdevice/README.md

 - Please run the script and open http://localhost in your browser
 - Login with password: bayeos
-- The value page shows your cpu loads:
+- The value page shows your CPU loads:
 ![Values](docs/viewvalues.png)
 - You can adapt the device settings on the second tab:
 ![Settings](docs/viewsettings.png)